NVIDIA/energy-sdk/README.md

 # Welcome to NVIDIA's Energy-SDK!

-Here you will find GPU accelerated building blocks integrating HPC + AI for the Energy industry.
+Here you will find GPU accelerated building blocks integrating HPC + AI using NVIDIA software applied to the Energy industry.